Updated 31 May 2026 · Living document

 • Electricians and DNOs will have a reference point when assessing equipment during a hardwired install.

-What it does not change:
+What it does not by itself change:

-4. So what is compliant in the UK in 2026?
+4. So what is compliant in the UK today, and after BSI publishes?

-3. The electrician completes a Minor Works Certificate or EIC under BS 7671:2018+A4:2026.
+3. The electrician issues a Minor Works Certificate or EIC under BS 7671:2018+A4:2026.

 5. Timeline of dated milestones